mexcmerkle/mexc-merkle-hacken-data/README.md

-# MXC Merkle Data Export Tool
+# MEXC Merkle Data Export Tool

 ## Project Overview

-This is a command-line tool for exporting MXC Merkle Tree leaf node data to CSV files.
+This is a command-line tool for exporting MEXC Merkle Tree leaf node data to CSV files.
 It aggregates data by cryptocurrency and exports in CSV format.

 ## Technology Stack